Who should be tested?

 - Chronic liver disease

-- Unexplained liver disease in infants and children
+- Unexplained liver disease in infants, children and adults

 - The skin disease panniculitis